- Doctoral schools and programmes

 The University of Helsinki has regularly been ranked among Europe’s 10 to 15 best universities on worldwide ranking lists of research universities.
 Some 470 doctorates are completed annually and nearly 10 000 scientific articles or monographs are published yearly by the university’s researchers.

-A postgraduate applicant is a student who has a higher academic degree from a higher education institution: i.e. the student is a Master’s degree holder.
-The duration of a Master’s degree (including undergraduate and graduate studies) is at least four to five years of full-time study.
+An applicant for doctoral education is a student who has a higher academic degree from a higher education institution: i.e. the student is a second cycle degree holder.

 In a two-cycle system of studies, the student first completes a Bachelor's degree: this takes about three years.
 After the Bachelor's degree, it usually takes two years for the student to be awarded with the Master's degree.
 The Master’s degree must include a Master’s thesis.